dakorsun/trade-offensive/README.md

 ## TODO

-- [ ] Basic ui with User Icon in Header
+- [x] Basic ui with Sign In btn in Header
 - [ ] Steam authorization
 - [ ] Add database (\w Drizzle)
 - [ ] Create list with all steam purchases